 The Accelerated Dual Degree (3+2) program integrates the current available degrees (Chemistry (B.A. or B.S.) or Forensic Science (B.S.) with the requirements for the M.S.
 Chemistry degree.
 Therefore, EKU undergraduate students can attain a M.S. degree with only one extra year of study.
 Students may apply for admission to the 3+2 program once the entrance requirements are satisfied (typically in their junior or senior year).
-Once students are accepted into the 3+2 program, the graduate program curriculum (with specific track) will be integrated into the curriculum where 9 semester hours of 700-level graduate degree.
+Once students are accepted into the 3+2 program, the graduate program curriculum (with specific track) will be integrated into the curriculum where 9 semester hours of 700-level graduate coursework is applicable to both the undergraduate and graduate degree.
 Students in the dual degree chemistry program are projected to receive both the Baccalaureate and Master's degrees after five years of full-time study.

-MASTER OF SCIENCE Chemistry
+MASTER OF SCIENCE (M.S.)
+Chemistry